Skip to main content

 Fari Masa (Millet Pancakes)

-Small, fluffy pancakes made from fermented rice or millet batter.
-Popular breakfast food and snack sold by street vendors in Niamey markets.
-Batter ferments several hours creating slightly tangy flavor, cooked on griddle until golden brown and crispy.
-Served with honey, sugar, or spicy sauce.
+Small, fluffy pancakes from a fermented rice or millet batter, sold for breakfast and snacking by vendors in Niamey's markets.
+The batter sits for several hours, which gives it a slight tang, then cooks on a griddle until golden and crisp at the edges.
+Eaten with honey, sugar, or a spicy sauce.

 Taguella (Tuareg Flatbread)